pdschneider/Pearl/README.md

 - Ollama (with at least one LLM - llama3.2:latest is currently the most compatible).
 - Kokoro Fast-API for TTS integration.

-Currently Supported Operating Systems:
+Currently Supported on both Windows and Linux.
-- Linux Mint
-- Windows 11

 Disclaimer - Third-Party AI Models